Tysseract/SBCC-CS105-EX10-ATMPin/README.md

 ### Problem Description

-The detailed description of this problem comes from the Programming Exercise P5.9 that is in the book (pages 233 & 234).
+The detailed description of this problem comes from the Programming Exercise P3.32 that is in the book (pages 131, of the _Late Objects_ version).

 You are writing a small section of an ATM machine where you accept a string that is a password and accept it or reject it.
 If the user tries more than three times with a bad password the card is blocked.
 The password must be fixed at "1234".
 Security is a priority!

-Your AtmPin.java should contain code to test your AtmPin solution.
-Be sure to test the cases where you 1, 2 and 3 attempts are made.
+Your **AtmPin*.java should contain code to test your AtmPin solution.
+You need to implement a method, `validatePin` that takes a string, representing the pin code, and an integer, which indicates which how many attempts the user has already made.
+Be sure to test the cases where you 1, 2 and 3 attempts have been made.

 ### Getting Started